AxtMueller/Windows-Kernel-Explorer/README.md

 ### Current Version: 20181231
 This is the first public version.
 #### Revoked Versions: 00000000
+These versions have serious security issues and should not be used anymore.

 # Thanking List
 1. Team of WIN64AST (I referenced the UI design and many features of this software)